 New Plan Benefits Under the 2016 Plan.
-Future benefits under the 2016 Incentive Compensation Plan are not currently determinable; however, the benefits to any director, officer or employee from future equity awards will not increase solely because of approval of the 2016 Incentive Compensation Plan.
+Future benefits under the 2016 Incentive Compensation Plan as amended are not currently determinable.
 The amounts and terms of any future awards under the 2016 Incentive Compensation Plan, as well as the participants to which such awards may be made, depend on discretionary decisions of the Compensation Committee.
-While the Compensation Committee expects that any shares which ultimately may become issuable as Qualifying Performance Awards for 2016 will be issued as restricted stock awards under the 2016 Incentive Compensation Plan, the number of shares (if any) to be issued pursuant to such awards cannot be determined until it is known whether, and to what extent, the related performance yould have been met.
-If the 2016 Incentive Compensation Plan had been in effect during 2015, no awards of Primary Long Term Incentive restricted stock would have been made pursuant to the terms of the Company's 2015 Incentive Compensation Plan, because the relevant performance criteria to permit such awards under that plan were not satisfied; however, an award of career shares would have been made in the same amount as awarded in 2016 for 2015.
+While the Compensation Committee expects that any shares which ultimately may become issuable for 2016 will be issued as restricted stock awards under the 2016 Incentive Compensation Plan, the number of shares (if any) to be issued pursuant to such awards cannot be determined until it is known whether, and to what extent, the related performance goals have been met.